Buggyboi139/hostilevolume/README.md

 # Hostile Volume

 ## Overview
-Hostile Volume is a browser-based web game deployed as a Progressive Web App (PWA).
+Live at https://hostilevolume.com Hostile Volume is a browser-based web game deployed as a Progressive Web App (PWA).
 It utilizes client-side execution for state management and audio rendering, functioning entirely independently of a backend server after the initial load.

 ## Architecture
 * **Core Engine (`index.html`):** Manages the primary game loop, DOM manipulation, and state tracking via Vanilla JavaScript.